MartinBies/MartinBies.github.io/_pages/software.md

 ## Installation instructions

 I provide an installation script for the *GAP* based [ToricVarieties_project](https://github.com/homalg-project/ToricVarieties_project), which attempts to install this software and all dependencies automatically.
 This script can be found [here](/Install.sh).
-It has been tested on Debian9 and Ubuntu 18.04 (last update 15/06/2020).
-Among others, [gap-4.11.0](https://www.gap-system.org/Releases/4.11.0.html) will be installed.
+It has been tested on Debian9 and Ubuntu 18.04 (last updated on January 2, 2022).
+Among others, [gap-4.11.1](https://www.gap-system.org/Releases/4.11.1.html) will be installed.
 Once the installation is complete, you can create the latest documentation as follows:

 * Navigate into the package folder and issue *make doc*.
 * Tests can be executed by issuing *make test* inside the *ToricVarieties_project* folder.